clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/configure-user-roles.md

     filepath: getting-started/manage-user-accounts.md
 ---

-## What are user roles?
+## What are roles?

-A group of users with the same set of permissions and access level to the products and features in injixo, e.g. _Forecast_{:.menu-item}, or to the features in WFM, e.g. _WFM > Administration_{:.breadcrumbs} has the same user role.
+A group of people with the same set of permissions and access level to the products and features in injixo, e.g. _Forecast_{:.menu-item}, or to the features in WFM, e.g. _WFM > Administration_{:.breadcrumbs} has the same role.

-injixo has role categories, each with one {% link_new default user role | getting-started/default-user-roles.md | #default-user-roles %} with preset permissions.
-When you add a new user role within a role category, it has the same permissions to the products and features as the default user role in that role category.<br>
+injixo has role categories, each with one {% link_new default role | getting-started/default-user-roles.md | #default-roles %} with preset permissions.
+When you add a new role within a category, it has the same permissions to the products and features as the default role in that role category.<br>
-The **Other** role category does not have a default user role.
+The **Other** role category does not have a default role.

-### View and organize user roles
+### View and organize roles

-Go to _Account > User roles_{:.breadcrumbs}.
+Go to _Account > Roles_{:.breadcrumbs}.

-   User roles are grouped into role categories (e.g. the **Planner** role category).
+Roles are grouped into role categories (e.g. the **Planner** role category).
 The role categories can help to keep permissions organized.
-You can drag and drop a user role from one role category to another or use the search to find user roles by name.
+You can drag and drop a role from one role category to another or use the search to find roles by name.

 > Permissions for new functionalities
 >
-   > Permissions for new injixo functionalities are automatically assigned to user roles depending on their role category.
-For example, a new functionality for planners will be accessible to all user roles in the **Planner** role category.
-If you have moved a user role from the **Planner** role category to another role category, it will no longer automatically get permissions for new **Planner** functionality.
-If needed, a user with Admin access can add the permissions to the user role manually.<br> The same applies to user roles in the **Other** role category: their permissions always need to be added manually.
+> Permissions for new injixo functionalities are automatically assigned to roles depending on their role category.
+For example, a new functionality for planners will be accessible to all roles in the **Planner** role category.
+If you have moved a role from the **Planner** role category to another role category, it will no longer automatically get permissions for new **Planner** functionality.
+If needed, a person with admin access can add the permissions to the role manually.<br> The same applies to roles in the **Other** role category: their permissions always need to be added manually.

-### Create a new user role
+### Create a new role

 1. Click the {% icon blue_plus %} in any role category.

-   - **Other** role category: Creates a blank user role.
+   - **Other** role category: Creates a blank role.
 There are no default permissions set.
    - {% link_new Default role | getting-started/default-user-roles.md %} categories: Default permissions for injixo components are pre-selected.
 Permissions to WFM features are not set.
      > Note
      >
-  > When you create a new user role, you need to manually [set permissions to the features in WFM](#set-wfm-permissions).
+     > When you create a new role, you need to manually [set permissions to the features in WFM](#set-wfm-permissions).

-2. On the **Create user role** page, configure the user role:
+2. On the **Create role** page, configure the role:

    - **Basic information**: Enter a **Name**, an **Abbreviation**, and an optional **Description**.
    - **Role category**: Displays the pre-selected **Role category**.